miiwu/stack/README.md

   	int number;
   };

-  /* Generic type element Assign function										*/ errno_t generic_type_element_assign(void *gnc, void *src)
-  	/* Function may preform like copy the pointer src to the pointer gnc	*/ {
+  /* Generic type element Assign function, function may perform like copy the pointer src to the pointer gnc, it may allocate memory space for the pointer in the generic structure	*/ errno_t generic_type_element_assign(void *gnc, void *src) {
   	assert(gnc);
   	assert(src);